-Kirschgarten is an extravagantly glamorous artist’s book published on the occasion of American artist Karen Kilimnik’s exhibition at Haus zum Kirschgarten in Basle, a museum dedicated to 18th-century domestic culture.
+Kirschgarten is an extravagantly glamorous artist’s book published on the occasion of American artist Karen Kilimnik’s exhibition at Haus zum Kirschgarten in Basel, a museum dedicated to 18th-century domestic culture.

 Kilimnik’s starting point was an unfortunate circumstance we are all familiar with: you visit a museum, you see some objects that capture your fancy, and upon leaving you find out that there’s no postcard of them.
 Kilimnik seized the opportunity and created a postcard album with her favorite objects and paintings from Haus zum Kirschgarten.
 It’s a booklet with a taffeta-moiré cover—some of the books are cerise, others are black—held together by three luscious, elaborately tied taffeta ribbons.
 Inside you find eight pictures printed on postcard-cardboard.
 Five of them show objects that appealed to Kilimnik’s trademark sensibility for romance and beauty—the others show paintings from the museum in ornate gilded frames chosen by Kilimnik.
 A unique object that pays homage both to Kilimnik’s eye for the extraordinary and to the marvels of a domestic culture long past.